mitmproxy/mitmproxy/README.rst

 Please ensure that all patches are accompanied by matching changes in the test suite.
 The project tries to maintain 100% test coverage.

-You can also use `tox` to run a full suite of tests in Python 2.7 and 3.5, including a quick test to check documentation and code linting.
+You can also use `tox` to run the full suite of tests, including a quick test to check documentation and code linting.

 The following tox environments are relevant for local testing: